 |---|---|---|

-calculated_field_name |
+calculated_variable_name |

-Yes | The variable name of the calculated field.
-Must be defined in the calculated_fields section or already exist on your account. |
+Yes | The variable name of the calculated variable.
+Must be defined in the calculated_variables section or already exist on your account.
+The legacy alias calculated_field_name is also accepted. |

 notes |